 Internal Controls

 This section can be tricky because the concepts covered are mostly conceptual.
 Candidates may struggle to find the right answer when there are several that seem correct.
-Worth 15% of the exam, make sure you pay attention to the below topics when studying to make sure you understand them.
+Worth 15% of the exam, make sure you pay attention to the topics below when studying to ensure you understand them.

 Governance, Risk, and Compliance